 Most of season 2 involves this trope.
-The entire season essentially revolves around the department trying to find a serial killer who is branded as the "Bay Harbor Butcher."
+The entire season essentially revolves around the department trying to find a serial killer who is branded as the "Bay Harbor Butcher".
 Dexter realizes that the victims of the Bay Harbor Butcher are all his, Doakes starts to suspect Dexter is hiding something, and he ends up trailing Dexter.
 And later he finds Dexter's trophies.
-Which leads to Lundy finding Dexter's trophies in Doakes' car, painting Doakes as the butcher.
-Dexter captures Doakes and realizes he doesn't fit the code, this leads to Dexter trying to frame Doakes.
+Which leads to Lundy finding Dexter's trophies in Doakes' car, painting Doakes as the Butcher.
+Dexter captures Doakes and realizes he doesn't fit the code, leading to Dexter trying to frame Doakes.
 It all goes downhill from there.

 A girl is walking home with a werewolf on the loose in Sunnydale.
 It's a creepy night and she hears someone behind her.
 She's scared but runs into a nice guy named Angel who offers to walk her home... oh wait he's the ruthless soulless Angelus now.